DC police charge teen boys with carjacking as video resurfaces of botched teen girls' deadly carjacking

 DC POLICE INVESTIGATING NOOSE FOUND IN TREE NEAR CAPITOL HILL CHURCH

 D.C.
-Mayor Muriel Bowser drew heat on Sunday for sharing a video on "preventing auto thefts" amid her silence on the death of Anwar.
+Mayor Muriel Bowser drew heat on Sunday for retweeting a video on "preventing auto thefts" amid her silence on the death of Anwar.

 "Auto theft is a crime of opportunity.
 Follow these steps to reduce the risk of your vehicle becoming a target.
-Remember the motto, #ProtectYourAuto," Bowser wrote on Twitter, provoking an instantaneous backlash.
+Remember the motto, #ProtectYourAuto," Bowser wrote in the caption, provoking an instantaneous backlash.

 CLICK HERE TO GET THE FOX NEWS APP